magoo/risk-measurement/docs/_sources/reading.rst.txt

 .. [#] Wikipedia contributors.
 (2018, November 6).
 Kibble balance.
 In Wikipedia, The Free Encyclopedia.
 Retrieved 18:15, November 8, 2018, from https://en.wikipedia.org/w/index.php?title=Kibble_balance&oldid=867616683
 .. [#] Evaluation of measurement data – Guide to the expression of uncertainty in measurement JCGM 100:2008 (GUM 1995 with minor corrections)

+.. _Expert Estimation:

 Expert Estimation
 -----------------
 This section generally appeals to how experts can be queried for quantitative data.
-The process of doing so, industrial examples, history of.

 Combining Expert Estimations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~